tinamayswinkels/sbe/_projects/mossfiel-sports-facilities.md

 ---

-SBE has been working on two sporting facilities at Mossfeil Drive Hoppers Crossing.&nbsp; The first is a Sports Pavilion and the second a Netball Pavilion
+SBE has been working on two sporting facilities at Mossfeil Drive Hoppers Crossing.
+The first is a Sports Pavilion and the second a Netball Pavilion

 Sports Pavilion